 Displaying your skills on the resume would get easier once you make a list and categorize them.
 Doing this listing would also enable you to compare the skills needed for a particular job and you can write more on the ones matching a position.
 Divide your skillset into three categories one should be job-related, the second must be the transferable skills and the third is the adaptive ones.
-When applying for a job, you have to check which skills match the role and responsibilities of the position; it can be the combination of all the three categories.
+When applying for a job, you have to check which skills match the role and responsibilities of the position; it can be the combination of all three categories.

 5. Double Checking The Resume Is Important

-After you have tailored your resume using Create Resume Online and written a compelling cover letter the next step is to double-check if you have included all the important keywords.
+After you have tailored your resume using Create Your Own Resume and writing a compelling cover letter the next step is to double-check if you have included all the important keywords.
 Many recruiters use technological tools to pick the resumes with their required keywords.
 Even the bots can tell if you have just stuffed the buzzwords or have used them sensibly.